datagrok-ai/public/help/develop/dataframe.md

 # Dataframe

 Dataframe is a tabular structure with strongly-typed columns of different types.
 A dataframe class `DG.DataFrame` is used in virtually any Datagrok extension or application.
-It operates through a columnar in-memory data engine which we implemented from scratch to support highly efficient operation with data in a modern browser along with fast in-browser data visualizations.
+It operates via a columnar in-memory data engine which Datagrok implemented from scratch to support highly efficient operation with data in a modern browser together with fast in-browser data visualizations.

 ## Dataframe JavaScript API

-Dataframe stores data as list of columns, so the functionality related to constructing, modifying and efficiently accessing data points is embodied in both [`DG.Column`][101] and [`DG.DataFrame`][100] classes, whereas event handling, visual aspects of working with dataframes, fast column selection, handy construction methods and row-based access are provided in [`DG.DataFrame`][100].
-Instances of [`DG.ColumnList`](/js-api/classes/dg.columnlist), [`DG.Row`](/js-api/classes/dg.row) and [`DG.Cell`](/js-api/classes/dg.cell) are used as these two classes' related properties or return values.
+Dataframe stores data as list of columns.
+Constructing, modifying and efficiently accessing data points are embodied in both [`DG.Column`][101] and [`DG.DataFrame`][100] classes.
+Event handling, visual aspects of working with dataframes, fast column selection, handy construction methods and row-based access are provided in [`DG.DataFrame`][100].
+Instances of [`DG.ColumnList`](/js-api/classes/dg.columnlist), [`DG.Row`](/js-api/classes/dg.row) and [`DG.Cell`](/js-api/classes/dg.cell) are used as related properties or functions return values of `DG.Column` and `DG.DataFrame`.

 ## Dataframe design